Minnesota Court Records

 The Minnesota judicial branch website has a page dedicated to divorce topics where interested persons can obtain information on the state’s divorce resources and laws.
 Also, the website contains a rundown of self-help centers for all of the state’s district judiciary.

-Individuals who chose to self-represent in a divorce case are expected to understand the court rules.
-All important divorce forms are to be completed correctly and filed with the court.
+Individuals who choose to self-represent in a divorce case are expected to understand the court rules.
+All important divorce forms must be completed correctly and filed with the court.
 It is advisable to arrive at the court 30 minutes before the start of the hearing.

 The person should carry along all necessary files and also maintain copies of all the papers.